manishkumar105/cms/README.md

 - Only authenticated users can access posts and the dashboard (enforced via custom AuthMiddleware)
 - Users can create, view, and manage multiple posts, with pagination for easy navigation.
 - Included policies to restrict edit/delete to post owners.
+- Added asynchronous welcome email for new user registration using Laravel Events and Listeners with Jobs and Queue, improving performance and user experience.

 # Soft Delete
 Implemented soft delete for posts so that deleted posts remain in the database.